Available in Classic and VPC

 - Click

-If you change the settings later, then it may take some time for the changes to take effect.
+If you change the settings later, it may take some time for the changes to take effect.

 Manage events

-The following events can deliver a notification.
+The following events can forward a notification:

-Event type | Content |
+| Event types | Content |

 |